Overview of North Carolina Taxes

 Wake County

 Wake County is located in central North Carolina and encompasses the state capital of Raleigh.
-In comparison to other major North Carolina counties, the average property tax rates in Wake County are relatively low.
-The county’s average effective rate is just 0.96%.
+In comparison to other major North Carolina counties, the property tax rates in Wake County are relatively low.
+The county’s effective rate is 0.75%, near the statewide average.

 Guilford County